 LSU’s 2015 secondary featured Mills, a first team All-America selection despite missing the first five games of the season with a broken ankle.
 Mills was joined in the secondary by White and Adams, who were both second team All-SEC selections.
 Adams led all Tiger defensive backs with 67 tackles and four interceptions.

 In 2014, LSU’s secondary featured another young, but talented group as the starting lineup included a true freshman, one sophomore, two juniors and a senior.
 The play of LSU’s secondary was prominent in the Tigers leading the SEC in total defense (316.8 yards per game), pass defense (164.2 yards per game) and pass efficiency defense (101.6 rating).
 LSU allowed an SEC-best 10 passing touchdowns in 2014 and the Tigers were the only team in the league to hold teams to fewer than 200 completions.

 LSU ranked No. 4 in the SEC in pass defense in 2013, allowing 197.5 yards per game.
 The Tigers limited opponents to 15 touchdown passes and ranked second in the league in yards allowed per attempt (6.4) and third in the conference in completion percentage at 56.0 percent.

 In his first year back with the Tigers in 2012, Raymond coached safety Reid to first team All-America honors.
-Reid was later chosen in the first round (18th overall) of the NFL Draft by the San Francisco 49ers.
+Reid was later chosen No. 18 overall in the NFL Draft by the San Francisco 49ers.
 Starting cornerback Tharold Simon was picked in the fifth round by the Seattle Seahawks.

 As a unit in 2012, LSU’s secondary, despite using a pair of first-time starters, combined for 15 interceptions and helped the Tigers rank No. 11 nationally in pass efficiency defense.